Syed-Humay0on/Obsidian/Readme.md

 	sudo pacman -S Obsidian

-Or use their blleding edge updateuse Official App Image from their [**GitHub repo**](https://github.com/obsidianmd/obsidian-releases/releases/tag/v1.9.14)
+Or use their Official App Image Installer from their [**GitHub repo**](https://github.com/obsidianmd/obsidian-releases/releases/tag/v1.9.14)

 > [!Note]